patroni/patroni/docs/faq.rst

     You can customize that behavior by writing your custom bootstrap methods, and your custom replica creation methods.

-    Custom methods are usually useful when you want to restore backups created by a solution like pgBackRest or Barman, for example.
+    Custom methods are usually useful when you want to restore backups created by backup tools like pgBackRest or Barman, for example.

     For detailed information please refer to :ref:`custom_bootstrap` and :ref:`custom_replica_creation`.